VATSIM-UK/UK-Sector-File/.github/Style Guide.md

 This is usually just the same as the label added to the issue, e.g. enhancement, error, etc.

-For AIRAC changes, this should be accompanied by the AIRAC shortcode, rather than the longcode:
+For AIRAC edits and Procedure Changes, this should be accompanied by the AIRAC shortcode, rather than the longcode:
 <br>✅ `21.
 AIRAC (2207) - ...`
 <br>❌ `21.
-AIRAC (2022/07) - ...`
+Procedure Change (2022/07) - ...`
 The AIRAC used is the one the change was made in originally, not the one it is being released with.
 The issue should usually contain some information regarding this.

 ### Entry summary <a name="csumm"></a>